Support & advice

 Telephone lines are open from Monday to Friday 09:00am to 5:00pm (closed bank and public holidays).
 More information is available on its website, www.ukecc-services.net

-The Online Dispute Resolution (ODR) helpline, hosted by CTSI, provides assistance to consumers who wish to use the ODR platform to resolve complaints about online purchases.
-The helpline can be contacted by phone on 03456 089579, or by email at firstname.lastname@example.org.
-Telephone lines are open from Monday to Friday 09:00am to 5:00pm (closed bank and public holidays).
-More information is available on its website, https://www.odrcontactpoint.uk/
+The Online Dispute Resolution (ODR) platform was set up by the European Commission to help consumers and traders resolve their disputes about online purchases by using Alternative Dispute Resolution (ADR) bodies.
+For advice on using the platform, the national help desk can be contacted by phone on 03456 089579, or by email at firstname.lastname@example.org.
+Telephone lines are open from Monday to Friday 09:00 am to 5:00 pm (closed UK bank and public holidays).
+More information is available on its website: https://www.odrcontactpoint.uk/.

 When a consumer and trader come into dispute over goods or services bought from the trader, the law now requires that the trader supply the consumer with details of an alternative dispute resolution (ADR) body capable of dealing with the complaint.